Our vision

 • The first section looks at the examples of California, Oregon, Washington, Victoria, and Western Australia for historical instances of abuse.
 It finds that individuals have a high degree of autonomy within the process and many individuals decide not to use the option of assisted dying despite having direct access to it.

-• The second section looks at the impacts on the palliative care sector which has often been under invested in.
+• The second section looks at the impacts on the palliative care sector which has often been under-invested in.
 It shows that there is concern amongst those in the sector but over time some groups have voiced support for a change in the law.

 • The second section also shows governments generally increased funding for palliative care following the introduction of assisted death legislation.